-Human beings are the only biological creatures on earth to shed tears in times of emotional distress.
-And what is even more interesting is the fact that tears of emotion are chemically different than those caused by physical forces, e.g., wind, fumes, etc.
+Human beings are the only biological creatures on earth to shed emotional tears.
+What is even more interesting is the fact that tears of emotion are chemically different than those caused by physical forces (e.g., wind, fumes, allergies).

-Those who subscribe to the theory of evolution cannot explain the presence of tears in man.
-Some suggest they evolved as an adaptive trait in species whose young continued to “cry” for unusually long periods of time.
-Allegedly, then, tears developed to prevent dehydration, and thus eye damage (Beck, 477).
+Those who subscribe to the theory of evolution cannot explain human tears of emotion.
+Some suggest they evolved as an adaptive trait in species whose young continued to cry for unusually long periods of time.
+Allegedly, tears developed to prevent dehydration and, thus, eye damage (Beck, 477).

 This theory is nonsense.
-How bold it is to suggest that “blind” nature could concoct accidentally this complex solution (salts, mucus, antiseptic enzymes, etc.) for such a functional purpose.
-But then Darwinism never lacks for “miracles” whenever necessity dictates!
-As they sometimes say, “Time itself performs the miracles.”
+How bold it is to suggest that blind nature could accidentally concoct this complex solution (salts, mucus, antiseptic enzymes, etc.) for such a functional purpose.
+But Darwinism never lacks for “miracles” whenever necessity dictates!

 The divine record indicates that the Lord takes note of human tears.
 In a time of great distress, the Psalmist petitioned the Lord: “put my tears into your bottle” (Psa.
 56:8).
 The lament suggests that the tears of God’s children are so precious that, in a manner of speaking, he would wish to preserve and treasure them as a costly liquid.